awesomeahnaf/agriassist/README.md

    ```bash
    npm run dev
    ```
-5. Open your browser and go to: `http://localhost:5173` (or the URL shown in your terminal).
+5. Open your browser and go to:  the URL shown in your terminal

 ## Features